QVGen: Pushing the Limit of Quantized Video Generative Models: Experiments

-\textbf{Baselines.} For QAT baselines, we employ the same settings as our QVGen, \emph{e.g.}, training iterations, batch size, and optimizer, to make a fair comparison.
-For PTQ baselines, we adopt bit-width in $\{2,\ldots, 8\}$ for the mixed-precision strategy proposed in ViDiT-Q~\cite{zhao2025viditq}.
-For W4A4 group-wise SVDQuant~\cite{li2025svdquant}, we retain 16-bit precision for linear layers involved in \texttt{adaptive normalization}, \texttt{embedding layers}, and the key and value projections in \texttt{cross-attention}.
-For both W4A4 and W4A6 SVDQuant, we apply SmoothQuant~\cite{xiao2024smoothquantaccurateefficientposttraining} as a pre-processing step, and GPTQ~\cite{frantar2023gptqaccurateposttrainingquantization} as a post-processing step.
-Except as noted above, we quantize all linear layers for a given video DM.
-For the attention module, we adopt full-precision \texttt{flash-attention}~\cite{dao2022flashattentionfastmemoryefficientexact} to speed up inference, which is a common practice.
-It is also worth noting that, since we only quantize linear layers and employ \texttt{flash-attention} for the attention modules, the ``Naive'' baseline (see Tab.~\ref{tab:components}) is equivalent to Q-DM~\cite{li2023qdm} in this paper.

-\textbf{Training.} Before QAT, we resize and center-crop the input frames to match the evaluation resolution, except for \texttt{Wan} 14B, which uses $480p$ during QAT to reduce training costs.
-We then sample video clips containing $49$ frames at equal-frame intervals.
-During QAT, \texttt{Wan} 14B~\cite{wanteam2025wanopenadvancedlargescale} and CogVideoX1.5-5B~\cite{yang2025cogvideoxtexttovideodiffusionmodels} are trained using \texttt{PyTorch FSDP}~\cite{zhao2023pytorchfsdpexperiencesscaling}, while other diffusion models are trained with \texttt{DeepSpeed ZeRO-2}~\cite{rajbhandari2020zeromemoryoptimizationstraining}.
-Specifically, we adopt a warm-up phase spanning $\frac{1}{10}$ of the total training epochs, and set the global batch size to $48$ for \texttt{Wan} 1.3B and $64$ for all other models.
-A cosine annealing schedule is applied to the learning rate, initialized at $3\times10^{-5}$ for moderate-sized models ($\leq$2B), $5\times10^{-5}$ for CogVideoX1.5-5B, and $10^{-5}$ for \texttt{Wan} 14B.
-For weight quantization parameters, we adopt LSQ~\cite{esser2020learnedstepsizequantization} with an initial learning rate of $3\times10^{-5}$.
-As described in the preliminary section of the main text, we use the straight-through estimator (STE)~\cite{bengio2013estimatingpropagatinggradientsstochastic} to ensure the differentiability of the quantization process.
+\textbf{Analysis of different fine-grained decay strategies.} To further demonstrate the effectiveness of our \textit{rank-decay} strategy, we evaluate alternative decay strategies in Tab.~\ref{tab:decay-half}. \rebuttal{``Linear'' in the table denotes linearly reducing the magnitude of the entire full-rank $\mW_\Phi$ to $\mathbf{0}$ by set $\lambda=1$ with a linear schedule as $u$ for Eq.~(\ref{eq:gamma}).} Inspired by network pruning~\citep{han2015learningweightsconnectionsefficient, han2016deepcompressioncompressingdeep}, we introduce a ``Sparse'' strategy that progressively prunes the largest values in $\mW_\Phi$ during training.
+Additionally, motivated by residual quantization~\citep{li2017performanceguaranteednetworkacceleration}, we design a ``Res.
+Q.'' strategy, which first quantizes $\mW_\Phi$ into $4\times 2$B), $5\times10^{-5}$ for CogVideoX1.5-$5$B, and $10^{-5}$ for \texttt{Wan} $14$B. For weight quantization parameters, we adopt LSQ~\citep{esser2020learnedstepsizequantization} with an initial learning rate of $3\times10^{-5}$.
+As described in the preliminary section of the main text, we use the straight-through estimator (STE)~\citep{bengio2013estimatingpropagatinggradientsstochastic} to ensure the differentiability of the quantization process.
 To be noted, when the remaining rank $r < \frac{1}{\lambda}$, we directly apply a cosine annealing function (\emph{i.e.}, $\vgamma = [u]_{n \times r}$) to gradually shrink the remaining $\mW_\Phi$ to $\varnothing$.
 Moreover, the training days are summarized in Tab.~\ref{tab:hours}.